Nidheimr/Akeno/README.md

 ## Overview

 Akeno is an x64 UEFI operating system.
 This project was made for educational purposes and may not be efficient or well written.
+To emulate, you will need to use a UEFI system.
+Qemu with OVMF works from my experience.

 ## Building